pygmy-twylyte/amble/docs/README.md

 - Any ideas / contributions welcome!
 - At initial release, I feel like the UI is the weakest point.
 I tried to encapsulate everything display-related into the view module, hopefully making it easier to create a better TUI without having to modify the engine much.
 - Bugs and ideas for enhancements to the engine, demo game, DSL or tooling should be submitted as Issues on GitHub.
-- To contribute code, create a branch and submit a pull request.